ronschaeffer/ha_mqtt_publisher/README.md

 - Binary sensor device classes: `BINARY_SENSOR_DEVICE_CLASSES`, `BinarySensorDeviceClass`
 - Sensor device classes: `SENSOR_DEVICE_CLASSES`, `SensorDeviceClass`

-Literals explained (like you’re in high school):
+Literals explained (in simple terms):
 - A Literal says “this value must be one of these exact strings.”
 - Your editor can autocomplete and warn if you type the wrong one.
 - At runtime, this library still uses plain strings for HA payloads.